-Maine Roller Derby is working to become a 501(c)3 non-profit and operates as one by donating to local organizations.
-Please contact email@example.com if you can provide professional assistance with this endeavor.
+Maine Roller Derby is a 501(c)3 non-profit and operates as one by donating to local organizations.
+Contact email@example.com if your organization is interested in having the members of Maine Roller Derby volunteer at one of your events!

 OCT 2, 2011 | Cultivating Community’s 20 Mile Meal Event